This is the permanent home for my project CupADay ☕️ a daily creative challenge, which started 1 June 2016.

 This is a year-long #make365 project, inspired by Noah Scalin’s fantastic workbook: 365 A Daily Creativity Journal, which you should definitely check out.

-The main project closed in June 2017, but the blog continues until all the cups are logged and written up.
+I completed the main project in June 2017, but the blog will continue until every single cup is logged and written up.

 To keep pace with blog posts, keep an eye on @CupADay_365

-I have become VERY familiar with cups, so if you know anyone who loves cups too, or is looking for a collaborator or a piece of original art work, please do feel free to contact me: email@example.com
+I have become VERY familiar with cups, so if you know anyone who loves cups too, or is looking for a collaborator or a piece of original art work, you are most welcome to contact me: firstname.lastname@example.org

 Want to see all the cups on this blog so far, in one place?